 Applicants are advised to apply online through this URL: https://inetapps.nus.edu.sg/GDA2/Home.aspx

-For applications procedures, please refer to the Application Checklist here.
+For applications procedures and supporting documents, please refer to the Application Checklist here.

 Tuition Fees (Per Annum)